Broken Sword: The Shadow of the Templars: Plot

 While on holiday in Paris, American tourist George Stobbart witnesses an assassin dressed as a clown steal an old man's briefcase from inside a café and kill him with a bomb.
 George then meets and teams up with photo-journalist Nicole Collard; she was supposed to meet the old man, Plantard, and is investigating a string of assassinations involving the same person in different costumes.
-George tracks the assassin to a hotel within the city, thanks to clues they left behind near the café, and recovers an ancient manuscript from the hotel safe that the assassin, known as Khan, had taken from the old man.
+George tracks the assassin to a hotel within the city, thanks to evidence they left behind near the café, and recovers an ancient manuscript from the hotel safe that the assassin, known as Khan, had taken from the old man.
 George smuggles the document around a pair of thugs that are after it as well.
 George and Nicole discover it to be related to the Knights Templar and housing clues relating to places across Europe and the Middle East.

 Discovering a tripod mentioned in the manuscript being housed in a local museum, George visits the site from where it came from at Lochmarne, Ireland.
 He learns that the archaeologist who found it, Peagram, had disappeared, leaving a package in the care of his assistant.
 The assistant is abducted by Khan outside a local pub, dropping the package.
 George tracks it down; it contains a gem mentioned in the manuscript.
 At the excavation site, he locates a mural pointing him to the Montfauçon in Paris.
 In Paris, George investigates a hospitalised man named Marquet who wanted the gem, and learns the tripod is to be stolen, moments before Marquet is murdered.
 George and Nicole thwart the theft, and hold on to the tripod.

 George finds a hidden chamber beneath Montfauçon, within the city's sewers.
 He spies on a group there claiming to be successors of the Templars and plotting their rise, Marquet's killer among them; Marquet (who they say "was a liability"), Peagram and Plantard are revealed as Neo-Templars as well.
 After they leave, George investigates the chamber, discovers through the gem and tripod another clue pointing to the village of Marib in Syria, and travels there.
 George discovers a nearby rock formation called the Bull's Head detailed in the manuscript.
 He uncovers in a hidden cave a glass lens that the Neo-Templars sought, an idol of the being called Baphomet, and a stone map of Britain.
 Khan, who had been seeking George, arrives and corners him, but George outwits the assassin and escapes.